OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ---

-### <a name="reactions-removed-from-bot-message"></a>Reações removidas da mensagem bot
+### <a name="reactions-removed-from-bot-message"></a>Reações removidas da mensagem do bot

-O código a seguir mostra um exemplo de reações removidas da mensagem bot:
+O código a seguir mostra um exemplo de reações removidas da mensagem do bot:

 # <a name="c"></a>[C#](#tab/dotnet)